NPTrang16/Trang-Portfolio/Turning a piano sheet into a Normal Distribution Curve.md

 ````
 print(int(np.mean(notes_array)))
 print(int(np.std(notes_array)))
-Output: 65
+Output: 56
 Output: 15
 ````
-The average note is 56 (Sol♯ in the 4th octave). <br/> The standard deviation is 16, ranging in average from the note 50 (Re# in the 4th octave) to 72 (Do in the 5th octave).<br/>
+The average note is 56 (Sol♯ in the 4th octave). <br/> The standard deviation is 16, ranging in average from the note 40 (Mi in the 2nd octave) to 72 (Do in the 5th octave).<br/>
 <br/>
-With those informations, we can map out a first draft of the Normal Distribution:
+With those informations, we can map out a first draft of the Normal Distribution.
+Indeed, the amplitude isn't determined yet.
+It will be studied later.

 ## Step 6: Creating a histogram
 We will use Matplotlib to create a histogram.